Managing System Roles

 Click the "Save" button.

-You can delete system roles that are no longer necessary.
+You can delete system roles that are no longer needed.

-Users who were granted the deleted system role will lose all permissions and will be unable to log in.
+Users who were granted the deleted system role will lose all privileges and will no longer be able to log in.

 -